Hypothyroidism And Hair Loss

 -

-- Carbimazole, PTU causes hair loss on its own
+- Carbimazole and PTU cause hair loss on their own.

 -